 5. Have a team of experienced professionals by your side

-If you already have a financial adviser in place who knows you, you should be in a good place with your finances.
+If you already have a financial advisor in place who knows you, you should be in a good place with your finances.
 If you do not have one, or if you were not present at their discussions with your spouse, ask a friend for a recommendation or look for one in your area on the NAPFA website.
 You may also seek guidance and referrals from an accountant, attorney, personal banker or other professionals.
-We recommend you work with a fee-only adviser who is a fiduciary, acting in your best interest, like Modera.
-We have written a few educational articles about the fee-only approach as well as how to find a fee-only adviser.
+We recommend you work with a fee-only advisor who is a fiduciary, acting in your best interest, like Modera.
+We have written a few educational articles about the fee-only approach as well as how to find a fee-only advisor.

-Be sure to interview prospective advisers.
+Be sure to interview prospective advisors.
 Your choice should not be based simply on their credentials but also on whether you feel their personality will work well with yours.
 Since you will eventually be confiding in this person, it must be someone you respect, trust, and relate to.
-Additionally, a financial adviser can act as a coach to help you avoid making costly mistakes from offers that are tempting.
+Additionally, a financial advisor can act as a coach to help you avoid making costly mistakes from offers that are tempting.

 Some think that the value of financial advice is simply reflected in their portfolio’s performance, but that should be just one component of the financial planning process.
 There are many other aspects to consider such as tax, estate, insurance, retirement, and cash-flow planning needs that can affect your bottom line and personal well-being.
-You should also ensure that your financial adviser is able and willing to educate you in the areas where you lack knowledge or need clarification.
+You should also ensure that your financial advisor is able and willing to educate you in the areas where you lack knowledge or need clarification.

-With your team of advisers in place working with you, your family, and/or trusted friends, you may find comfort and peace of mind knowing you can get through this difficult time in your life with the confidence to make prudent decisions about your financial life.
+With your team of advisors in place working with you, your family, and/or trusted friends, you may find comfort and peace of mind knowing you can get through this difficult time in your life with the confidence to make prudent decisions about your financial life.

 At Modera, we take into consideration a wide range of issues in our clients’ financial world, offering guidance and support for issues you bring to us, and for those you might not have yet thought of.
-Your relationship team at Modera also can work closely with your other financial advisers, such as your attorney and your CPA, as well as your loved ones, to help see that your financial life is going according to plan.
+Your relationship team at Modera also can work closely with your other financial advisors, such as your attorney and your CPA, as well as your loved ones, to help see that your financial life is going according to plan.
 If you’d like to discuss this or any other financial topic that interests you, please reach out to us to start the conversation.

 Modera Wealth Management., LLC is an SEC registered investment adviser with places of business in Massachusetts, New Jersey, Georgia, North Carolina and Florida.
 SEC registration does not imply any level of skill or training.
 Modera may only transact business in those states in which it is registered or qualifies for an exemption or exclusion from registration requirements.